-This website currently features data from one survey but will encompass more data over time.
+This website currently features data from two surveys but will encompass more data over time.

-In May-June 2020 the Tufts University Priority Area Research Group on Equity in Health, Wealth, and Civic Engagement contracted with Ipsos to conduct a survey using its KnowledgePanel.
+In May-June 2020 and then again in April-May 2021, the Tufts University Priority Area Research Group on Equity in Health, Wealth, and Civic Engagement contracted with Ipsos to conduct surveys using its KnowledgePanel.
 Ipsos uses addressed-based probability sampling to create a nationally representative online panel of respondents who take regular surveys.
 Individuals are provided with Internet access if they need it.

 The Tufts team designed the survey using items that we chose or wrote.
 In addition, we purchased approximately 350 variables for each respondent that Ipsos had collected in previous surveys.

 The target population consisted of non-institutionalized adults age 18 and older residing in the United States.
-A subsection of KnowledgePanel members, 1,980 people, were assigned to this survey.
-The number of complete responses was 1,267.
+A subsection of KnowledgePanel members was assigned to this survey.
+The number of complete responses was 1,267 in 2020 and 1,449 in 2021.

-We fielded and completed the survey between May 29 and June 10, 2020.
+We fielded and completed the first survey between May 29 and June 10, 2020 and the second between April 23 and May 3, 2021.
 Selected panel members received an email invitation to complete the survey and were asked to do so at their earliest convenience.
 This email notification contained a link that sent them to the survey.
 The survey was fielded in English and Spanish.

 Since we know the ZIP code, age, and location at age 10 for each respondent, we were also able to import variables describing these individuals’ contexts.
 We thank the Boston University School of Public Health Biostatistics and Data Analytics Center for providing the county-level data that is shown on this website.